bgusach/australis/README.md

 `australis` is a small and simple tool to generate CSS from plain JavaScript.
 No superpowers, it does only one thing, and does it well.

-The output is not validated, but this can easily be achieved by piping its results to a tool like [csslint][csslint].
+In this simplicity spirit, the output is not even validated.
+But this can easily be achieved by piping its results to a tool like [csslint][csslint].

 ## Why does it exist?
 Because: